Approachability in unknown games: Online learning meets multi-objective optimization: Calculations associated with Examples 1 and 2

-The previous example cannot be used to prove the second part of Lemma~\ref{lm:phixstarnotopti}, which we do now with this second example.
-We will also be able to illustrate again (parts of) the lemmas already proved above thanks to the first example.
+\proofof{for Example~2} The computations are more involved in this seemingly simpler example.
 As before, we start by computing $\varphi^\star$.
-We refer to vectors $m \in [-1,1]^2$ chosen by Nature as $m = (v,w)$ and to the mixed actions picked by the decision-maker by $(x,1-x)$, where $x \in [0,1]$.
+We refer to vectors $m \in [-1,1]^2$ chosen by the opponent as $m = (v,w)$ and to the mixed actions picked by the decision-maker by $x = (x_1,1-x_1)$, where $x_1 \in [0,1]$.
 The absolute value of a convex combination of $v$ and $w$ is to be minimized.
 This is achieved with

 which leads to